 “Indreyani Bhalistani Naniyuktani Maanadha”

-Another vital aspect of weaving desires with dharma is its result, which is called Artha, meaning Kama in line with dharma results in Artha (meaningful result), that Artha can be in the form of a Son or a Daughter, in other words, a specific kama (like attraction towards opposite sex) merged with dharma (through vivaham/marriage) gives the potential to becoming a parent and hence releasing oneself from the Pitru Runa, where in ‘Pitru’ meaning father and ‘Runam’ meaning debt.
+Another vital aspect of weaving desires with Ḍharma is its result, which is called Artha, meaning Kama in line with Ḍharma results in Artha (meaningful outcome), that Artha can be in the form of a Son or a Daughter, in other words, a specific kama (like attraction towards opposite sex) merged with Ḍharma (through vivaham/marriage) gives the potential to becoming a parent and hence releasing oneself from Pitru Runa, (‘Pitru’ = father and ‘Runam’ = debt).
 Every person has a debt towards one’s father to have received the opportunity to exist in this upaadi.
-This debt will get paid when one becomes a father oneself and performs ‘sa-chela snanam’ (holy bath performed by father after the birth of a son or a daughter).
-Hence proving that such a kama results in progression of one’s family and legacy.
+This debt will get paid when one becomes a father oneself and performs ‘sa-chela snanam’ (holy bath performed upon becoming a father).
+Hence proving that such a kama results in the progression of one’s family and legacy.

 Then why in few cases desires and emotions lead to blemish or harm?
-It’s for those who act on their desires without consequence towards one’s actions, not assimilating with dharma, those who don’t gain the understanding or the significance of dharma from exploring Shastra(m) and those who act devoid of faith in Ishwara will face such blemish in life.
+It’s for those who act on their desires without consequence towards one’s Ḍharma, those who don’t gain the understanding of the significance of Ḍharma from exploring Shastra(m) and those who act devoid of faith in īśvara will face such blemish in life.
 Let’s take an example, many households use knives in their kitchen for cooking, just by having such sharp objects, are they leading to injuries and suffering every day?
 As long as such tools are consciously safeguarded understanding the environment of the house (like having children), then such tools will not result in harming anyone.
-The Same scenario applies to many such objects in our lives, like fire or electricity, making our negligence towards proper usage and proper safeguarding that leads to harmful situations, in the same way, Kama is not the culprit, it’s our inability and negligence towards Shastra and the concept of dharma that leads to unpleasant outcomes.
-Please note, there lies a difference in possessing such tools that help our daily livelihood versus those which are actual weapons which are not a part of our daily household usage.
+The same scenario applies to many such objects in our lives, like fire or electricity, its negligence towards proper usage and proper safeguarding that leads to harmful situations, in the same way, Kama is not the culprit, it’s our inability and negligence towards Shastra and the concept of Ḍharma that leads to unpleasant outcomes.
+Please note, there lies a difference in possessing such tools that help our daily livelihood versus those which are actual weapons that are not a part of our daily household usage.

 Pardhana sloka from :